 - Stimulating the child’s innate curiosity by impelling her to ask "Why?"
 On coming across a bug, bird, plant, or other creature or object that your child is curious about, researching it together once back home.

-Remember: There’s a world out there worth exploring!
-Take your children outside and enjoy!
+Always Remember: There’s a world out there worth exploring!
+Take your children outside and enjoy it!